Assignment 1 - Introduction to ASP.NET MVC using C#

 Adding a View.
 Tips:

-- The tutorial asks you to modify the Welcome action method that you created in the previous step.
+- The tutorial asks you to modify the Index and Welcome action methods that you created in the previous steps.
 Instead

 - Complete!
 You have created your first MVC web application.

 - Photos - In this exercise you will create a controller and four views that display flower photos.
 The exercise illustrates controller action methods and passing parameters into a controller.